 The amendments are effective for annual reporting periods beginning on or after January 1, 2024, with earlier application permitted.
 The amendments are intended to improve the requirements that a seller-lessee uses in measuring the lease liability arising in a sale and leaseback transaction in IFRS 16, while it does not change the accounting for leases unrelated to sale and leaseback transactions.
 In particular, the seller-lessee determines 'lease payments' or 'revised lease payments' in such a way that the seller-lessee would not recognise any amount of the gain or loss that relates to the right of use it retains.
 Applying these requirements does not prevent the seller-lessee from recognising, in profit or loss, any gain or loss relating to the partial or full termination of a lease.
 A seller-lessee applies the amendment retrospectively in accordance with IAS 8 to sale and leaseback transactions entered into after the date of initial application, being the beginning of the annual reporting period in which an entity first applied IFRS 16.
-The amendments have not yet been endorsed by the EU.
-Management has assessed and concluded that the updates included in this standard will not impact the financial statements of the Company.
+The amendments are not yet effective, but they have been endorsed by the European Union.